Counselling and Wellbeing

 Our Student Wellbeing services provide support through events, programs, workshops, initiatives to help improve overall wellbeing of our students as they navigate studying at CQU.

-Weekly Mindfulness Workshop (Calm Time)
+Weekly mindfulness workshop (Calm Time)

 Wellbeing workshops and series

-Study Smart is a dynamic, self-directed e-course designed to help students reach their academic, personal, and professional goals.
+• Study Smart: Study Smart is a dynamic, self-directed e-course designed to help students reach their academic, personal, and professional goals.

-These workshops are a brief introduction to Dialectic Behavior Therapy (DBT) Skills.
+• Cultivating Wellbeing - Managing Emotions & Distress with DBT Skills Workshop Series: These workshops are a brief introduction to Dialectic Behaviour Therapy (DBT) Skills.
 Skills learnt will help to improve students’ ability to regulate emotions, tolerate distress and negative emotion, be mindful and communicate effectively with others.

-This one-hour series is designed to give you practical steps to cultivate more gratitude and wellbeing in your life.
+• Cultivate An Attitude of Gratitude: This one-hour series is designed to give you practical steps to cultivate more gratitude and wellbeing in your life.

 Wellbeing resources